Monarchy of New Zealand

 The Treaty of Waitangi between Queen Victoria and Māori chiefs (rangatira) was signed on 6 February 1840.
 This laid the foundation for the proclamation of British sovereignty over New Zealand on 21 May 1840; the British monarch became New Zealand's head of state.
 The country gradually became independent from Britain and the monarchy evolved to become a distinctly New Zealand institution, represented by unique symbols.
 The individual who is the New Zealand monarch is currently shared with 14 other countries (realms) within the Commonwealth of Nations, in each of which the monarchy is legally separate.
 As a result, the current monarch is officially titled King of New Zealand (Kīngi o Aotearoa) and, in this capacity, he and other members of the royal family undertake various public and private functions across the Realm of New Zealand.
 The King is the only member of the royal family with any constitutional role.

 All executive authority is vested in the King, and his assent is required for parliament to enact laws and for letters patent and orders in council to have legal effect.
 However, the King's authority is subject to the conventional stipulations of constitutional monarchy, and his direct participation in these areas of governance is limited.
 Most of the related powers are instead exercised by the elected members of parliament, the ministers of the Crown generally drawn from amongst them, and the judges and justices of the peace.
 Other powers vested in the King, such as dismissal of a prime minister, are significant but are treated only as reserve powers and as an important security part of the role of the monarchy.

-Since the monarch resides in the United Kingdom (the oldest Commonwealth realm), most of the royal constitutional and ceremonial duties within the Realm of New Zealand are typically carried out by their representative, the governor-general of New Zealand.
+Since the monarch resides in the United Kingdom (the oldest Commonwealth realm), most of the royal constitutional and ceremonial duties within the Realm of New Zealand are typically carried out by his or her representative, the governor-general of New Zealand.

 The role of the monarchy is a recurring topic of public discussion.
-Some New Zealanders think New Zealand should become a republic with a New Zealand resident as the head of state, but most wish to retain the monarchy.
+Some New Zealanders think New Zealand should become a republic with a New Zealand resident as the head of state, while others wish to retain the monarchy.

 International and domestic aspects

-is the reigning sovereign of each of the 15 Commonwealth realms.
+Charles III is the reigning sovereign of each of the 15 Commonwealth realms.